FBrito1/docker-react/README.md

-## Personal project for learning docker ecosystem
+A Personal project for learning docker ecosystem